On Campus Housing Regulations

 D.6 Facilities Care

-The sponsoring Residents’ Association is responsible for compliance with established security procedures as well as prevention of damage to any furniture or equipment at a program.
+Residential Life or the sponsoring Residents’ Association is responsible for compliance with established security procedures as well as prevention of damage to any furniture or equipment at a program.
 Keys for locked rooms may be issued according to specific procedures at the residence hall Front Desk.

 Student initiated petitions related to On Campus Housing or the University may be placed in the hall lobby only after approval by the Resident Director.

 All materials for posting, advertising, or distribution within the On Campus Housing community must comply with UCLA Regulations on Activities, Registered Organizations and Use of Properties and receive verification of compliance, with the guidelines c through f, by Residential Life.
 All materials from outside of On Campus Housing must be verified in compliance with guidelines c through f, stamped and disseminated by Residential Life and must be received at least five(5) business days prior to the event date.

 a.
 Materials will only be posted by Residential Life or Housing staff on designated spaces.

 b.
 Materials not posted on designated spaces will be removed.

 c.
 Materials should be single-sided, not smaller than 4.25 inches by 5.5 inches, and may not exceed 8.5 inches by 11 inches in size.
 Exceptions may be approved Residential Life.
 Information about all posting material layouts and sizes are detailed at: www.reslife.ucla.edu/publicity.
 Exceptions may be approved by Residential Life.
 Priority of posting materials will be based on the following order: Residential Life and Housing and Hospitality Services; On Campus Housing Student Government; Academic Departments; University Units; Registered Campus Organizations; off-campus agencies.